We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 These hearing aids have up to five programs and 48 channels.
 TruHearing states that all types of hearing aids are available, including instant fit.

-The TruHearing app is free to download for iOS and Android.
+The TruHearing app is free to download on iOS and Android.

-People who wish to use TruHearing’s services have to call the company.
-A personal consultant will check the person’s eligibility and health plan coverage.
+People who wish to use TruHearing services need to call the company.
+A personal consultant will check a person’s eligibility and health plan coverage.

-After this, the company will make an appointment for the individual with a certified TruHearing provider.
-This provider will either be an audiologist or a hearing aid specialist near the person’s location.
+The company will then make an appointment for the individual with a certified TruHearing healthcare professional.
+This will be either an audiologist or a hearing aid specialist near the person’s location.

 During the appointment, the specialist will conduct a comprehensive hearing test to evaluate the person’s hearing loss.
-If the person needs hearing aids, they will discuss the person’s options and recommend hearing aids that fit their budget, lifestyle, and hearing needs.
+If the person needs hearing aids, the specialist will discuss their options and recommend hearing aids that fit their budget, lifestyle, and hearing needs.

 The specialist will order the person’s hearing aids.
-Once the device is available, the specialist will fit and program the hearing aid for the individual.
-TruHealth will also process claims submissions on the person’s behalf.
+Once the device is available, the specialist will fit and program it for the individual.
+TruHearing will also process claims submissions on the person’s behalf.

 Warranties and returns

 Manufacturers will charge replacement fees for people who do not qualify for the warranty.
-People will also need to pay for shipping and any programming and fitting fees.
+Individuals will also need to pay for shipping and incur any programming and fitting fees.

-TruHearing accepts payment through cash, check, and major credit cards.
+TruHearing accepts payment in cash, by check, and with major credit cards.
 People also have the option of financing through Allegro Credit or using their CareCredit card.

 There are several ways in which people can receive financial assistance to pay for hearing aids.

-Some children may be able to receive hearing aids or other assistive technology through their Individualised Education Program.
+Some children may be able to receive hearing aids or other assistive technology through Individualized Education Program.

 Hearing aid banks

-Hearing loss is often due to age or exposure to loud noises.
+Hearing loss often results from aging or exposure to loud noises.
 The

-- avoid or limit exposure to very loud sounds
+- avoiding or limiting exposure to very loud sounds

-A person who experiences symptoms of hearing loss, such as ringing in the ears and distorted or muffled hearing, should make an appointment with a hearing doctor.
+A person who experiences symptoms of hearing loss, such as ringing in the ears and distorted or muffled hearing, should seek guidance from a hearing doctor.

-The Federal Trade Commission advises people to seek professional hearing advice from:
+The Federal Trade Commission advises people seek professional hearing advice from:

 - a hearing aid dispenser or specialist

-The American Speech-Language-Hearing Association (ASHA) cautions people against purchasing ill-fitting, non-customized over the counter hearing devices.
-Risks of these devices include further damage and worsening of hearing loss.
+The American Speech-Language-Hearing Association cautions people against purchasing ill-fitting, non-customized over-the-counter hearing devices.
+Risks of using these devices include further damage and worsening of hearing loss.

-TruHearing offers people affordable hearing aids through discount programs.
-People can call the company to discuss their options and find the best program for their requirements.
+TruHearing offers affordable hearing aids through discount programs.
+A person can call the company to discuss their options and find the best program for their requirements.